-Mercola just published a sensational post about the health benefits of coconut water, parroting lots of the well known health claims you’ll find online.
-That’s a good thing, since there are some beneficial things in coconut water.
-But that post pays way too much attention to the benefits and ignores the downside.
-Funny enough that downside – higher fructose content – is one of the things Dr. Mercola is most concerned about, and it’s one of the things I controlled for as I designed the Bulletproof Diet.
-But before we analyze the fructose content, let’s check out some of Mercola’s other claims and compare them with actual numbers.
+You’ll find a lot of written in online marketing about the health benefits of coconut water, and there are definitely beneficial things in coconut water compared to soft drinks.
+However, most marketing pays all the attention to the benefits and misses the downside.
+The biggest downside – higher fructose content – is one of the things to be concerned about, and it’s one of the things I controlled while creating the Bulletproof Diet.
+But before we analyze the fructose content, let’s check out some of the other health claims for coconut water and compare them with actual numbers.

 Claim 1: Rich in vitamins

-Dr. Mercola says coconut water is “rich in natural vitamins (especially the B vitamins), minerals, and trace elements (including zinc, selenium, iodine, sulfur and manganese)” and “a rich source of electrolytes and natural salts, especially potassium and magnesium.”
+People claim coconut water is “rich in natural vitamins (especially the B vitamins), minerals, and trace elements (including zinc, selenium, iodine, sulfur and manganese)” and “a rich source of electrolytes and natural salts, especially potassium and magnesium.”
+1